 Tasty and versatile, mint is also unfussy about its conditions.
-In fact, this Mediterranean native tends to thrive wherever it’s planted.
-As a potted plant or addition to an herb garden, mint really can’t be beat.
+In fact, wherever you plant this Mediterranean native, it usually thrives.
+As a potted plant or addition to an herb garden, mint really can’t be beaten.
 Mint’s fragrant leaves are delicious tumbled in drinks, added to salads and even as an exceptional homemade ice cream flavor.

 However, despite its abilities to grow with ease, there are some tried and true methods that simply work better for growing mint.
 If you’re ready to produce an exceptional crop without putting your other plants at risk, read on to learn to secrets of growing this stellar herb.

 There are several different ways to grow mint, including from seed, in containers and through cuttings and root runners.